sharma-yash01/HivMolecularPrediction/README.md

 # HivMolecularPrediction
-Project to train model which predicts whether a molecule has the ability to inhibit HIV
+Project to train model which predicts whether a molecule has the ability to inhibit HIV.

+The Colab notebook can be found [here](https://colab.research.google.com/drive/1krCK8yhjONmVeUIz9pUY3MU3GTUlA4Fm?usp=sharing)

 # Notebook's Introduction